 Silica Aerogel (TEOS, Base-Catalyzed)

 Editor’s Note: This is an adaptation of the silica aerogel procedure from the Lawrence Berkeley National Laboratory site about aerogels, which for a long time was the only procedure for making aerogels publicly available.
 That procedure, we’re sorry to say, does not work.
 Maybe you’ve tried it.
 If you have, you’ll have noticed that the solution stays separated as two layers and a gel never forms.
 That’s because there’s not enough alcohol.
 Maybe it was a typo.
-If you have trouble with the procedure below , please leave a comment!
+So we modified that procedure and present the modified version that works for us below.
+If for some reason you have trouble with the procedure below, please leave a comment!

 Materials